Top 5 Online MBAs in Finance in 2022

 Designed as preparation for business and financial management careers, MBAs in finance integrate coursework in management, finance, and marketing.
 Students also cultivate knowledge and skills in accounting, budgeting, and compliance.
 This versatile degree program can lead to careers in many fields, including marketing management, financial advising, and fundraising.

 Due to growing demand for advanced business acumen and managerial skills, financial managers enjoy good job prospects.
-The Bureau of Labor Statistics (BLS) projects 16% growth in financial manager positions between 2018 and 2028.
-PayScale projects that the annual median salary for professionals holding finance MBAs is $97,000.
+The Bureau of Labor Statistics (BLS) projects a 17% growth in financial manager positions from 2020-2030.
+PayScale reports that the average annual salary for professionals holding finance MBAs was $101,000 as of December 2021.

 Why Should You Get an Online MBA in Finance?